pen-lang/pen/doc/content/references/language/types.md

 - Unions combine different types into a type.

 ```
-Foo | Bar
+foo | bar
 ```

 ## Any

-- `Any` is something called a "top" type.
+- `any` is something called a "top" type.
-- Any types can be casted to `Any` type.
+- Any types can be casted to `any` type.

 ```
-Any
+any
 ```